antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ## Documentation for free

+TDD benefits developers by offering

 One of the biggest challenges for software projects is documentation.
 Often times, projects are made quickly and documentation is made later.
 Developers have to comb through the code base to determine how the code works and what parts need to communicated.
 One of the bonuses of testing is that behavior is documented in the test suite.
-Assertions are described
+Assertions use plain English and describe the expected behavior of a specific piece of code.
+A well maintained test suite is not a substitute for documentation but it can make the process of writing documentation much faster.

 ## Red, Green, Refactor